Description

 Impact

-libssh2 versions up to 1.11.1 contain a signed integer overflow that occurs when an attacker‑controlled 32‑bit attribute count from a publickey‑subsystem response is multiplied by the size of a public key attribute structure without bounds checking.
+libssh2 versions up to and including 1.11.1 contain a signed integer overflow that occurs when an attacker‑controlled 32‑bit attribute count from a publickey‑subsystem response is multiplied by the size of a public key attribute structure without bounds checking.
 The overflow produces an undersized buffer on 32‑bit platforms, and the subsequent attribute‑parsing loop can write past the end of this buffer.
 The result is a heap buffer overflow in a connecting libssh2 client, which can be escalated to arbitrary code execution.
-This weakness is identified as CWE‑190.
+This weakness is identified as CWE‑190 and CWE‑787.
 The vulnerability is therefore a high‑risk condition that permits an attacker to compromise a client’s confidentiality, integrity, and availability.

 Affected Systems